noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

   - for moifying the base box to match your environment requirements
   - by default only runs the first time the box is started

+- creating base boxes
+  - within a vagrant env, create a new Vagrantfile you want to use that provides defualt settings when your box is created
+  - `vagrant package --vagrantfile mynewbox/defaults/Vagrantfile --output mynewbox.box`
+    - see vagrantfile loading order, this is the file packaged with the box
+  - add your new box to your local box cache
+    - `vagrant box add testingmybox mynewbox.box`
+  - test your new box
+    - `mkdir testbox && cd testbox && vagrant init testingmybox && vagrant up`

 ### important files & locations

 - `Vagrantfile` created via `vagrant init some/type/of/img`